selin-k/selin-k.github.io/ModuleNotes/index.md

 ---
+layout: modnotes
 title: Module Notes
-description: Links to notes takes for most of the modules (except the maths ones since typing them up would be painful)
+description: Links to notes takes for most of the modules for year 1.
 ---

 # Module Notes